dang-trung/sme-default-forecast/README.md

 * **Objective**: Project for my intern at
 [Research Center VERA](https://www.unive.it/pag/35190/), Ca' Foscari University of Venice.

-* **Abstract**: Developed a random forest model based on a highly unbalanced dataset of 10K Italian SMEs (labeled with default/active businesses) to forecast which is going to default with 87% accuracy
+* **Abstract**: Developed a random forest model based on a  dataset of 10K Italian SMEs (labeled with default/active businesses) to forecast which is going to default with 87% accuracy (improved from an original accuracy of 68% by implementing techniques with highly unbalanced datasets)

 * **Status**: Completed

 ### Methods Used
-* Random Forests
+* Random Forests (Highly Unbalanced Dataset)
-* Deal with highly unbalanced dataset

 ### Dependencies
 * randomForest